 Diaphragms also have no effect on breastfeeding, and can be very effective if used correctly.
 Their effectiveness depends on use with a spermicide, and they must be re-fitted after the baby is born and the uterus has returned to its pre-pregnancy size.

 Spermicides have no effect on breastfeeding, and can be very effective if used according to instructions.
 They may be irritating to the vagina and to the male partner.
 Spermicides are not known to pass into the milk and affect the baby in any way.

 IUDs have no effect on breastfeeding, and are very effective.
 There is a possible risk of expulsion or uterine perforation if the device is not properly placed or is inserted before 6 weeks postpartum.

 Permanent methods such as vasectomy and tubal ligation have no effect on breastfeeding and are nearly 100% effective.
 These methods are considered irreversible, and should only be considered if no more children are desired.
 If these methods are considered, counseling is recommended for couples.
 Vasectomy is considered minor surgery with minimal side effects.
 Tubal ligation may involve short-term mother-infant separation, and has risks, as all surgery does.
-General anesthesia may pass into breastmilk and sedate the baby.
 As a general rule, tubal ligation has more risks for the mother and is considered more complicated surgery than vasectomy is for the father.